Thursday, March 8th, 2018 8th Annual Anam Cara Awards (immediately following the Acre Forum) Long Meadow Golf Club

 The Anam C’ara Award “Is namhaid í an cheird gan í a fhoghlaim.”
 “A craft is an enemy if not learned.”

 The Gaelic term Anam C’ara is translated as Soul Friend.
 It represents one who has bound themselves to another through an act of friendship and belonging.
 We recognize the contributions of those who have shared their time, treasures, and talents in giving back to the Community by preserving and promoting Lowell’s Irish Culture, and the Acre neighborhood.

-The following are the 2017 recipients of St. Patrick Parish Anam C’ara Award:
+The following are the 2018 recipients of St. Patrick Parish Anam C’ara Award (bios to come later)